posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 ### Errors and Warnings

-TypeScript errors and warnings will be displayed in the `Problems` window of Visual Studio Code:
+TypeScript errors and warnings will be displayed in the `Problems` window of Visual Studio Code.

 ### Validate your changes